-- The application may act on the bitrate recommendation, e.g. by reducing the uplink media bitrate.
+10. The application may act on the bitrate recommendation, e.g. by reducing the uplink media bitrate.

-- The application may request the remote endpoint to adjust the bitrate of the downlink media.
+11. The application may request UE2 to adjust the bitrate of the downlink media.

-Editor’s note: Descriptive text above need to be updated based on the diagram

 5.y Call flow for Network-supported RTC sessions (CS#2)

 The MNO offers access to trusted ICE functionality to UEs that wish to participate in RTC sessions.
 The session establishment takes into account the configured trusted ICE functions.